 The Ministry is now extending its funding to private institutions as well, so that new immigrants may study at the ulpan of their choice, under the following conditions:

-- participants must have made aliyah in 2017 and possess a Teudat Oleh (certificate of immigration)
+- participants must have made aliyah in the last 18 months and possess a Teudat Oleh (certificate of immigration)

 - participants must have either completed or not yet taken another government-funded ulpan